livoras/runback/README.md

   depends: ['checkStatus.false']  // Execute for inactive users });

 // 4.
-Branch merge - Execute regardless of user status await work.step({
+Branch merge using OR dependency - Execute when ANY predecessor completes await work.step({
   id: 'logUserActivity',
   action: 'logActivity',